 Check out online events leading up to this course

-Join Christine Maloney and Rhonda Baird online with Kathy Sipple and Rebecca Koetz to talk permaculture!
-This free, online callout is hosted by Purdue Extension - Lake County.
-Bring your questions thoughts for a lively conversation.
+Review our conversation!
+Christine Maloney and Rhonda Baird, Kathy Sipple and Rebecca Koetz talk permaculture!
+This online callout was hosted by Purdue Extension - Lake County.

-Join Kathy Sipple and the teaching team for a conversation about social permaculture: utilizing the tools and understanding that will allow us to work together to meet our real needs in a dynamic society.
+Kathy Sipple and Rhonda Baird teamed up for a conversation about social permaculture: utilizing the tools and understanding that will allow us to work together to meet our real needs in a dynamic society.

 Ready to explore what a regenerative world can look like?